 Whenever a Clery Crime has been reported and it is determined that an ongoing threat to the safety of students or employees exists, the University will issue a Timely Warning.
-Timely Warnings may be issued by any reasonable means of communication to the campus community, but, most commonly, will be made through the CSU email system, the RAVE text alert system, by posting to the CSU Public Safety website, on one or more of the University’s social media sites, and/or by posting notices in the Residence Halls.
+Timely Warnings may be issued by any reasonable means of communication to the campus community, but, most commonly, will be made through the CSU email system, the emergency alert system, by posting to the CSU Public Safety website, on one or more of the University’s social media sites, and/or by posting notices in the Residence Halls.
 Anyone with information that may warrant a Timely Warning should report the circumstances to the CSU Police Department or local law enforcement personnel, even if you are unsure whether or not a Timely Warning should be issued.

 The University will follow certain procedures in determining whether or not a Timely Warning will be issued.
 Once the initial report of a Clery crime has been received, the CSUPD will contact members of the University’s Public Safety Team to share known information about the crime and any ongoing threat to safety that may exist in connection with the crime.
 If two or more members of the Public Safety Team agree that a Timely Warning should be issued, then it will be issued immediately.
 In the event that CSUPD personnel are unable to contact two or more members of the Public Safety Team in a timely fashion, the Chief of the CSU Police Department, or an officer acting with the Chief’s authorization, may issue the Timely Warning.